Azure/Azure-Sentinel/Solutions/Illusive Active Defense/Playbooks/Illusive-SentinelIncident-Enrichment/readme.md

 <a name="API_connection">

-## Set up the playbook's API connection
+## Connect the playbook to Azure Sentinel
 Connect the playbook to Azure Sentinel by configuring the playbook's API connection.
      <p align="center">
        <img src="./Images/api-connection-setup.png"> </a>